 Paramount has adopted written spill management and control practices applicable to all employees, contractors and visiting personnel working on Paramount premises and work sites.
-The purpose of the practices is to reduce the number and potential impacts of spills on the environment with proper spill management through the implementation of spill prevention, initial spill reporting, timely response and long-term management.
+The purpose of the practices is to reduce the number and potential impacts of spills on the environment through the implementation of spill prevention, initial spill reporting, timely response and long-term management.